CounselBench: A Large-Scale Expert Evaluation and Adversarial Benchmarking of Large Language Models in Mental Health Question Answering: CounselBench-EVAL: Expert Evaluation of LLMs for Open‑Ended Mental‑Health QA

-Our study collects real-world counseling inquiries and responses between patients and clinicians from \textit{CounselChat}, an online counseling platform where licensed therapists publicly respond to anonymous patient inquiries.
-We build on a version of the dataset compiled by \cite{bertagnolli2020counselchat}, covering patient-clinician interactions posted before 2022.
-All online human responses were written by licensed human therapists before the widespread adoption of powerful LLMs like ChatGPT, which was released in late 2022.
+We source mental health QA pairs from \emph{CounselChat}, a platform where licensed therapists publicly respond to anonymous patient questions \citep{bertagnolli2020counselchat}.
+All posts were authored before 2022, ensuring that all online therapist responses predate the widespread use of LLMs like ChatGPT.